-We’ve made it to the future… 2017.
-Just looking at those majestic numbers is making us a little weepy.
-To stave off the post-2016 feels, we’re going to instead harness those emotions to bring you the best ExaVault newsletter you can handle!
+We’ve made it to a new year… 2017.
+To stave off the post-2016 feels, we’re going to instead harness those emotions to bring you the best ExaVault update you can handle.

-Now that we have both feet firmly planted in the future, it’s time to do a quick security audit.
+It’s time to do a quick security audit.
 Luckily, we’re here to make it easy for you to beef up your security measures.
-As an account admin, you can go to the Account tab in SWFT, then click on the Preferences tab.
+As an account admin, you can go to the My Account section, then click on the Preferences tab.
 From there, you will find several security settings.
-Let’s talk about them in greater detail:
+Let’s look at them in greater detail:

-Let’s imagine a purely hypothetical situation where there are hackers are out there in the world.
-Let’s imagine those hackers are out to get your data.
-Again, purely hypothetical.
+Let’s imagine a hypothetical situation where there are hackers out to get your data.
 If you need your account not even available unless the computer is connected to a whitelisted range of IP addresses, we have your back.
-You can make it so only computers on the right networks can access the login screen, making it nearly impossible for hackers or state actors to even try to get into your account.
-Mr. Podesta, we’re awaiting your signup.
-Hypothetically.
+You can make it so only computers on the right networks can access the login screen.
+This makes it nearly impossible for hackers or anyone with malicious intent to even try to get into your account.